30 Hardest Guitar Songs (with Lesson Videos)

 Jordan begins and ends the same way, but other than that, make sure to stretch your fingers for a three-minute course of thundering on the lower strings of your axe.

-29. On the Run Again by Yngwie Malmsteen
+41. On the Run Again by Yngwie Malmsteen

 Genre: Neoclassical/Progressive Metal

-Yngwie is arguably one of the few stars that rose with not a double, but a triple LP release (rightfully titled Trilogy).
+Yngwie is arguably one of the few stars that rose with not a double but a triple LP release (rightfully titled Trilogy).
 Ever since he came to the scene, he was immediately recognized by both peers and guitar veterans as an extremely talented, sharp-witted guitar virtuoso.

 On The Run Again showcases his soloing prowess, as well as an excellent choice of tones and techniques to make them fully bloom.
 Classic heavy metal tone and impeccable dexterity make On the Run Again one of the most complete tunes in the genre.

-30. Breezin’ by George Benson
+42. Breezin’ by George Benson

 Genre: Jazz

-George Benson’s Breezin’ may not be the fastest, weirdest, or the most intricate jazz tune, but it’s beyond regular definitions of complex mainly because it features several sections of soloing in octaves, which isn’t all too unusual in this particular genre of music.
+George Benson’s Breezin’ may not be the fastest, weirdest, or most intricate jazz tune, but it’s beyond regular definitions of complex mainly because it features several sections of soloing in octaves, which isn’t all too unusual in this particular genre of music.

 However, it’s not that often for jazz solo guitar players to jump across the fretboard in bar chords in such a manner.
 Most of the solo is relatively slow and straightforward, and a handful of parts actually repeat.